Norton Model 88 Dominator

 The Norton Model 88 Dominator, also originally known as the Dominator De Luxe was a 500 cc vertical twin motorcycle manufactured by the British Norton Motorcycle Company from 1952 to 1966.
 It was the first of Norton's motorcycles to use the featherbed frame, which established Norton's reputation of producing fine handling machines.
 The 88 used the Bert Hopwood designed engine that was first fitted to the Model 7 and was initially for export only.
 It became available on the home market in 1953.
 Norton were a small manufacturer at the time and without the economies of scale the model was expensive compared to other manufacturer's equivalent machines.
 The 88 retailed for 20% more than the contemporary Triumph Speed Twin and was dearer than the 650 cc Triumph Thunderbird.

 Technical details

 Engine and transmission

 The 497 cc Bert Hopwood designed engine from the Model 7 was used in the 88.
 The pre-unit 360° pushrod vertical twin used cast iron cylinders and head.
 Ignition was by a magneto mounted behind the engine and power for the lights was supplied by a dynamo.
 Later models used an alternator and coil ignition.

-An alloy cylinder head was introduced in 1955 and various improvements were make to the engine during the model's production run.
+An alloy cylinder head was introduced in 1955 and various improvements were made to the engine during the model's production run.

 Primary drive was by chain to a multiplate wet clutch and was enclosed in a pressed steel chaincase.
 Oil leaks from the chaincase were a common problem.
 The gearbox had 4 speeds.